18F/handbook/_pages/about-us/offices/washington-dc.md

 ### Lockers

 The lockers are in two spots.
 One set is by the couches the other by that large table on the E Street side.
-You will be assigned a locker if you work in D.C. so that you have a spot for personal belongings.
+If you work in DC and do not have a locker assigned to you, email 1800ftenantsupport@gsa.gov to request a locker in the 4th floor infill area.

 ### Snacks